Astronomers Without Borders, Telescopes to Tanzania — 2014 – current

 Evangelical Lutheran Church of Jordan & the Holy Land, Jerusalem, Palestine — September 2012 – January 2013

-Staats is serving as the Interim Director of Communications for the Evangelical Lutheran Church of Jordan & the Holy Land under Rev. Munib Younan, PhD., Bishop of the ELCJHL church and president of the Lutheran World Federation.
-In this capacity, Staats is rebuilding the ELCJHL website and then moving into short- and documentary format film production in an effort to capture daily life in Palestine.
+Kai served as the Interim Director of Communications for the Evangelical Lutheran Church of Jordan & the Holy Land under Rev. Munib Younan, PhD., Bishop of the ELCJHL church and president of the Lutheran World Federation.
+In this capacity, Kai rebuilt the ELCJHL website and produced short documentary format films in an effort to capture daily life in Palestine.
+I am Palestine went on to win a number of awards at international film festivals.

 In this isolated, wilderness retreat center, Staats served as a carpenter, videographer, and assistant in the IT department where he helped to maintain the physical integrity of the eight decades old buildings, captured life in the village in film, and improved the local network which had, prior to his effort, suffered frequent outages.